The global pandemic had a significant impact on how and what we

 is fair to say that the same is true for a number of their customers.

-carrier.
-Global manufacturers of retail goods, electronics and so
+Global manufacturers of retail goods, electronics and so forth, can

-forth, can get the lowest rates possible from parcel carriers due to
+get the lowest rates possible from parcel carriers.
+This is due to the

-the huge amount of packages they ship.
-Under such circumstances, these
+huge amount of packages they ship.
+These customers expect their

 A logistics provider that processes all parcel shipments with a